Land Business Update | Week Commencing 9 June 2025

 The number of homes, based on figures from the Home Builders Federation, are 32% lower than in the same period of last year and the lowest number for 13 years.
 The HBF called the figures disastrous and said that there was no government support scheme for first time buyers for the first time in decades (although some commentators have warned against this as evidence on previous schemes is that they helped buyers to buy bigger, boosted house builders’ profits and left some buyers trapped in unsellable homes).
 The annual rolling average number of approvals is 225,000, the lowest annual figure since 2012 and below what is needed to achieve the government’s target of 1.5m homes by the end of the parliament.
 The government is hoping to boost house building through its planning system reforms.
 The British Property Federation said significant delays at the Building Safety Regulator due to lack of staff were causing blockages.

-The way Ofgem prioritises projects for grid connection is changing (United Kingdom)
+The way Ofgem prioritises projects for grid connection is changing (UK) A flag with a cross with Great Britain in the background

 Projects that are ‘aligned’ with the country’s strategy for economic growth or are ‘industries of the future’, including data centres and renewable energy, will be prioritised.
 To date, some projects have had waits of over 10 years to get a grid connection.
 The proposals have been produced by the National Energy System Operator (NESO) in partnership with the energy industry.